 The stems are rigid and have many nodes.
 They may be 2.5 cm in diameter.
 The internodes of the stem are hollow.

 The canes can grow from 1 to 3 meters tall.
 The subspecies altissimus can grow to a height of at least 5 meters.
 In the tropics and in areas with hot summers and fertile growing conditions, the reed can attain a height of up to 10 meters.

-The leaves are long for a grass (20–50 centimeters).
+The leaves are long for grass (20–50 centimeters).
 They are 1–5 centimeters wide.

-The ligule can be up to 1.5 millimeter long.
+The ligule can be up to 1.5 millimeters long.

 The seeds are brown, thin, and delicate, with a narrow bristle attached.

 The aerial shoots grow from the rhizomes, which live for about 3-6 years.